What is Downspout?

 Use as a parapet overflow or in the bottom of the wall where a disguised leader empties rainwater into the ground.
 The shape of the nozzle deflects water away from the structure, preventing wall stains.
 The wall flange serves as an anchor and conceals the rough aperture.
 The wall flange will fit over the body in front of the hub or behind the hub around the pipe, providing two rough-in-depth options.
 Nozzles are attractive and typically have no code requirements.

-On rooftops, rainwater is collected via roof drains and deposited into a municipal storm sewer system.
-When there is excessive water on the roof, water begins to gather in the overflow.
+Rainwater is collected via roof drains on rooftops and deposited into a municipal storm sewer system.
+When excessive water is on the roof, water begins to gather in the overflow.
 Then, because the overflow sewer cannot keep up, it dumps to the exterior rather than into it.

 The principal purpose of a nickel-bronze downspout nozzle is to regulate the flow and velocity of roof-discharged rain.
 This helps reduce surface flooding and overflows.